Anaghar27/UK-Bank-Customer-Demographics-Dashboard-using-Tableau/README.md

 This repository provides an exploratory data analysis and interactive Tableau dashboard for a UK bank's customer demographic data.
 The goal is to uncover customer distribution patterns across gender, age, job classification, region, and account balances to support targeted financial strategies and segmentation.

+## 🎯 Objective

+This project enables data-driven segmentation and strategy formulation for banks through clear demographic and financial profiling of their customer base.

 ## 📁 Repository Contents

 - `UK-Bank-Customers.csv`: The main dataset containing personal and financial information of 4,000+ customers from a UK-based bank.
 - `UK_Bank_Demographics.twbx`: Tableau workbook that visualizes customer demographics and balance distributions.
+  - An **interactive dashboard** with dynamic filters.
+  - A **storyline** guiding users through key demographic and financial insights.

 ## 📄 Dataset Description